HideMyAss – Secure and Anonymous VPN Service

 – On some more elaborate VPN packages, the provider will give you an additional software that eases the installation and configuration process.
 This usually is a proprietary software.

-– Then you use your credentials to setup the VPN connection.
+– Then you use your credentials to set up the VPN connection.
 This VPN actually is a kind of tunnel where all your traffic goes through before reaching the internet/intranet.
-On the same time, it “impersonates” you by giving you a temporary IP address that will be visible by the whole internet – though “hiding” your actual IP address.
+At the same time, it “impersonates” you by giving you a temporary IP address that will be visible by the whole internet – though “hiding” your actual IP address.

 – All your internet traffic then goes through this one single tunnel.